jhelie/TM_density/README.md

-# cluster_density_profile_v2
+# TM_density
-Python script to calculate residues density distribution along the local bilayer normal
+Python script to calculate transmembrane density of particles, residues and charges around transmembrane proteins.

+TM profiles are calculated with respect to the local bilayer normal.